 Skip to main content

-The programme is underpinned by a psycho-social and life-course approach, encouraging critical thinking and anti-discriminatory practice in response to the needs of people and communities.
+The course provides transformative learning experiences in a supportive, inclusive environment.
+It is underpinned by a psycho-social and life-course approach, encouraging critical thinking and anti-discriminatory practice in response to the needs of people and communities.

 |UCAS code||Mode||Duration||Attendance||Start date|